 His mama stepped closer.
 Auntie Heather fell back into the chair, as if exhausted.

 “Tell my mom… I know she didn’t mean what she said.
 I know she’s sorry.”

 Noel relayed the message and Adrian’s heart warmed at his mother’s sweet laughter.
-He smacked the tears from his eyes.
 “And tell my dad to take care of her.
 Like he did before me.”

 Noel was getting better at speaking like him and saying exactly what he wanted.
 After saying all he needed to say to everyone, including his Uncle James, whose homophobia would prove to be a curse on him, he allowed Noel to lead him outside.
 Listening to James cry was as bad as watching his father, sitting in his bedroom window, watching the ground where Adrian had died the night before.
-He looked like a broken marionette in that window, the wall hold up his head.
+He looked like a broken marionette in that window, holding his head against the wall.
 Nothing but gravity and solidity held up the rest of him.
 He wanted to be far away from it, so that his own tears wouldn’t destroy him inside out.

 “I thought it was Christmas.”
 Adrian stared at his dad, who couldn’t and would never see him again.

 “How long are my days gonna be jumbled like this?”
 He’d stayed in his room after his dad basically spat his disgust on a platter for Adrian to lick.
 He’d gone to the roof after that.
 He always sat on the roof.
 It had rained Christmas Eve.
 He’d slipped, broken his dad’s favorite reindeer, trying to hold on.
 But it fell, too.
 Broke the window.
 Adrian had hit his head on the Christmas gnome his dad begged his mama not to “trash” their yard with.